QubitPi/management-blogs/docs/_posts/2020-07-23-1-getting-started.md

 ## Creating a JavaEE Web Application

-To create a Web Application that can be packaged as WAR and deployed in a Servlet container follow a similar process to the one described in Section
+Creating a Web Application that can be packaged as WAR and deployed in a Servlet container follows a similar process to the one described in Section
 [Creating a New Project from Maven Archetype](#creating-a-new-project-from-maven-archetype).
 In addition to the Grizzly-based archetype, Jersey provides also a Maven archetype for creating web application skeletons.
 To create the